-With this mobile app, you can let your robot vacuum start cleaning even if you are halfway around the world.
+With this mobile app, you can let your robot vacuum cleaner start it’s cleaning cycle even if you are halfway around the world.

 The mobile app also allows you to easily create cleaning schedules.
 Aside from being connected to your mobile app, the Wi-Fi connectivity also makes way for one of the best features to be introduced to Roombas in recent months: Amazon Alexa support.